moduware/slate/source/nexpaq.module.usbflash.html.md

 -------------- | --------------
 StatusCheck | 2702

-To work with USB flash module and read data, USB flash module must be plugged in.
+To work with Speaker module, Speaker module must be plugged in.

-## Connects to the USB flash
+## Connects to the Speaker module.

 ```javascript
 Moduware.v0.API.Module.SendCommand(Moduware.Arguments.uuid, 'Connect', []);